klvaddi/Fall-2023-Hackathon/README.md

 My (Lokesh Vaddi) Contributions:
 - Improved practicality with addition of medical data
 - HTML for Navigation Bar and Settings Page to enter medical data
-- JavaScript for button functionality
+- Helped with functionality of other front-end components